 Whisk together the eggs and the sugar until they are light and fluffy.
 Add all the other ingredients and gently combine with the same whisk on a low setting.
 Set aside for a few minutes.

-In the meantime, heat an oven to 200C and lightly brush a 12-hole non-stick madeleine tray with melted butter.
+In the meantime, heat an oven to 200C and lightly brush a 12-mould non-stick madeleine tray with melted butter.
 Place the tin into the fridge and chill for 30 minutes.

 Pour the cake batter into a large jug and carefully distribute it amongst the 12 moulds leaving a little space at the top for the sponges to rise.
 Place the tray in the oven and bake for 8-10 minutes until the mixture has risen a little in the middle and the cakes are pale gold in colour.